Key Metrics to Track

 2. Click-through rate

 Whenever an ad is displayed, this is counted as an impression.
 For marketing purposes, the number of impressions means something, but what really matters is your click-through rate (CTR).
 This means that not only was your ad displayed, but someone decided to click on it to see what you had to offer.
-If your digital ad makes 100 impressions and four of those yielded a click-through to your site, you’re doing great.
+If your digital ad makes 100 impressions and four of those yield a click-through to your site, you’re doing great.
 Most marketers dream of a 4% CTR.

 3. Percentage of completion